KamarajuKusumanchi/soofaloofa.github.io/src/documents/posts/2014-06-17-downloading-directories-of-code-from-github-using-the-github-api.html.md

 title: "Downloading directories of code from Github using the Github API"
 author: Kevin Sookocheff
 date: 2014/06/17 06:14:23
 description: <t render="markdown">At [VendAsta](http://www.vendAsta.com) we frequently share libraries of code between projects.
-To make it easier to share this code I've developed a small package manager that downloads code within a directory from Github to be copied in to your current project.
-It's a quick and dirty alternative to cloning an entire repository, grabbing the set of files you want and placing them in your project.</t>
+To make it easier to share this code here is a small package manager that downloads code within a directory from Github to be copied in to your current project.
+It is a quick and dirty alternative to cloning an entire repository, grabbing the set of files you want and placing them in your project.</t>
 tags:
   - github
   - packaging